mhae/restutils/README.md

-A simple mapper function to convert between domain objects such as REST and Service layer.
+A simple mapper function to convert between domain objects such as REST entity and a service layer.
-The Mapper function copies the values for exact field matches between the source and destination structure.
+The Mapper function copies the values for exact field name matches between the source and destination structure.

 Example:
 ```